Fall tryouts are currently closed! Thank you to everyone who tried out.

 Along with a physical tryout, you will be expected to fill out an application so we can get to know more about you before you join the team.
 For tryouts, there will be three judges that will check each attempt for certain things on each lift.
 You will have three attempts at each discipline for a total of nine attempts per tryout.
 Once you have attempted a weight, you can attempt the same weight or heavier, but you will not be able to lower the weight at all.
-If do not have at least one successful attempt from each discipline, you will not be able to receive a total, and will not make the team.
+If do not have at least one successful attempt from each discipline, you will not be able to receive a total and will not make the team.
 The total signified in the chart below is just a baseline total.
 Hitting this total does not guarantee you a spot on the team, and missing the total does not exclude you from making the team.
 You should aim to hit this total or higher during your tryout, but we will also be judging based on attitude, work ethic, and how well we think your personality would fit with our team.

 On squat, we will look for proper depth (hip crease below parallel with the top of the knee) and keeping your feet in the same position throughout the squat.

 "Squat" command will be given after you have unracked the weight, gotten your feet set, and have your knees locked out.
 This is when you should start your rep.

 "Rack" command will be given after you have completed the rep and have stabilized yourself.
 This is when you are able to rack the weight.

 On bench, we will be looking for a proper pause on your chest, as well as keeping your butt and head on the bench, and feet flat on the floor.